stimms/Blog/blog/source/_posts/c-contracts.md

 http://gist.github.com/stimms/6133393

-â€œAsserting stuff is all nice and good but it should be caught by unit tests anywayâ€ was my though.I have a lot of respect for Greg so I though I would look into code contracts.
+"Asserting stuff is all nice and good but it should be caught by unit tests anyway" was my though.I have a lot of respect for Greg so I though I would look into code contracts.
 I look on them as a sort of extension to interfaces.
 Interfaces are a programmatic way of describing how an implementation should look.
 For instance a common interface in the projects I build is ILog which is an interface for logging.
 It is typically modeled after the ILog interface from Log4Net although it now includes some practices I picked up from my preferred logging framework, NLog.

 <script src='https://gist.github.com/stimms/6133566.js'></script>

 The compiler guarantees that anything which implements that interface has at least some sort of implementation in place for each one of the defined methods.
 The compiler doesn't care what the implementation is so long as there is one there.
-This allows me to create a â€œvalidâ€ implementation which looks like
+This allows me to create a "valid" implementation which looks like

 <script src='https://gist.github.com/stimms/6133770.js'></script>